DBraun/TouchDesigner_Shared/TOPs/README.md

 ### Kuwahara_paint.tox - Kuwahara Paint
 Taken from [Shadertoy](https://www.shadertoy.com/view/MdyXRt).
 Overall effect is sort of painterly.
 Buffer A takes an image and adds noise.
 Buffer B calculates the median and deviation on some square kernel (default width 3).
 "Image" denoises using the Kuwahara filter.

+### lookup_n_inputs.tox - Lookup N Inputs
+Give a 2D grayscale and N images, and you'll receive a composite of the images.
+Black in the grayscale will show the first image, and whiter values will result in higher order images approaching the Nth image.

 ### movie_out_with_alpha.tox - Movie Out With Alpha
 This component makes bottom-half-alpha images so that Movie File In TOPs elsewhere can treat the bottom half as alpha.